nicweeaboo/nhentai-favorites-auto-pagination/README.md

 web-driver gem
 `
 gem install watir-webdriver -v 0.9.1

 `
 selenium-webdriver

 `gem install selenium-webdriver
 `

 Here the preview of the code working https://imgur.com/gallery/svCdLBe

+### Run
+1. First of all, you download the script.
+2. Open your terminal.
+3. You need to change the directory to where the program is located.
+For instance, if the program is located on Downloads folder you type on terminal this:
+`
+cd 'Downloads'
+`
+4. Execute the program.
+`
+ruby nhentai.rb
+`

+### UNFIXED ISSUES